Permits and licences

 2. Scaffolding and hoarding

-When it's necessary to place hoardings on the highway around the place of work or scaffolding, permission is necessary.
-It can be obtained from us on completion of an application form with attached drawings.
+If you need to place hoardings on the highway around a place of work, or scaffolding, you'll need permission.
+Permission can be obtained from us on completion of an application form with attached drawings.

 Once permission has been granted the following basic conditions apply:

-- During the erection or dismantling period, a safe working area at ground level is required to prevent pedestrians gaining access.
-In the Town Centre, this work is to be carried out outside normal working hours.
-That is after 6.00pm or before 8.00am or on a Sunday.
+- during the erection or dismantling period, a safe working area at ground level is required to prevent pedestrians gaining access.
+In the town centre, this work is to be carried out outside normal working hours.
+That is after 6pm or before 8am or on a Sunday

 Contravention of these rules could result in a maximum fine of £5,000 (non-compliance with scaffolding licence), £1,000 plus £2 per day (contravention of Section 172 of the Highways Act) and £200 plus £1 per day (contravention of Section 173 of the Highways Act).